jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 ![A recording of the volume slider web page](volume-slider-recording.gif)

-I tried to write that as a single HTML file, but ran into CORS issues when sending requests to the speakers, so I put together a tiny server using Bun.
+I tried to do that in a single HTML file, but ran into CORS issues when sending requests to the speakers, so I put together a tiny server using Bun.
 With that, I was able to keep it down to a single TypeScript file with no dependencies other than Bun itself: